reazen/relude/README.md

 List.fold((module Int.Multiplicative.Monoid), [2, 2, 3]); // 12
 ```

-Relude is heavily inspired by [PureScript's Prelude](https://pursuit.purescript.org/packages/purescript-prelude), as well as other FP ecosystems including Scala, Haskell, and Elm.
-Many of the underlying functions live in either OCaml's stdlib or Bucklescript's Belt, but functionality is increasingly being replaced with custom implementations.
+The API of Relude is inspired by [PureScript's Prelude](https://pursuit.purescript.org/packages/purescript-prelude), as well as other FP ecosystems including Scala, Haskell, and Elm.

 ### Note About Piping (`->` vs `|>`)

-Unlike Belt, Relude prefers **significant-data-last** (i.e. **pipe last** or **thread last**) semantics.
-This means you'll tend to use `|>` with Relude functions, instead of `->`.
-In specific situations, this style can lead to slightly worse type inference, but it has the benefit of improved composability (and no dependency on compiler magic).
+Unlike [Belt](https://bucklescript.github.io/bucklescript/api/Belt.html), Relude prefers **significant-data-last** (i.e. **pipe last** or **thread last**) semantics.
+This means you'll tend to use the `|>` operator with Relude functions, instead of `->`.
+This was a concious decision in favor of more natural (partial) application and composition of functions without the need for compiler magic, and is also more in line with the conventions of other FP languages.

+### Why do we need Relude if we already have bs-abstract?

+[bs-abstract](https://github.com/Risto-Stevcev/bs-abstract) provides many of the typeclasses (module types) and base typeclass instances and function implementations, but we wanted a more "batteries-included" style of prelude, where we could add additional modules and functions that are useful, but don't have an obvious place to live in the more abstract world of bs-abstract.
+We also wanted a place where we could write the modules in the style that we wanted, and to have a place to experiment with new ideas.

+### Why don't you just use PureScript?

+[PureScript](http://www.purescript.org) has nailed a great many things, but ReasonML/BuckleScript/OCaml has recently swooped in and captured the hearts of many in both the JavaScript and FP communities, with its mix of functional programming capabilities, immutability, speed, pragmatism, and interop potential.
+We wanted to have a way to write code in the style of PureScript, but with the pragmatic capabilities and speed of ReasonML/OCaml.

 ## Installation

 The library is published on [npm](https://www.npmjs.com/package/relude).
-We try to respect semantic versioning, but while Relude is at version 0.x, there will likely be major breaking changes without corresponding major version bumps.
+We try to respect semantic versioning, but while Relude is at version `0.x`, there will likely be breaking changes without corresponding major version bumps.
 We will try to document migration paths in release notes when possible.

 ```
 > npm install --save relude